Dummies

 You can write:

-This signals that the actual value of the Book
+This signals that the actual value of the Book is really not

 important.
 The code is intention-revealing.